 To begin with, do we fully appreciate how recent the ancient practices we revere today came about?
 What drove humanity, after several hundred thousand years as modern humans just like us, to start suddenly down a path of such exponential cultural innovation?
 What deeper dynamics underpin religion, science, politics, literacy, economics… not to mention war and peace?
 Answers lie in the transition away from the egalitarian old ways of our ancestors to the hierarchical social structure permeating civilization… Happily, discovering real causes helps manage many of life’s difficulties.

 Caution: My goal here is to draw as complete an overview of humanity as possible using a minimum of words.
 The Taoist in me knows more words obfuscate.
-As a result, I must lean heavily on the reader’s experience to fill out the picture.
-As expected, the big picture this essay draws makes it dense and not a quick read.
-Study it patiently to obtain the most benefit.
+As a result, I must lean heavily on the reader’s experience and overall sense of history to fill out the picture.
+The big picture this essay draws makes it dense and not a quick read.
+Study it patiently to obtain the most insight.
 Printing out The Tradeoff may help.

 Before plunging into The Tradeoff story proper, I would like to clarify what may be a major sticking point for many.
 The Taoist references in this essay can challenge one’s traditional common sense worldview.
 For example, chapter #56 of the Tao Te Ching says,